Gowkaran Roopnarine

 Gowkaran Roopnarine (born 24 February 1982) is a Guyana born American cricketer.
-A left-handed batsman and wicket-keeper, he has played for the United States national cricket team since 2005, including four List A matches.
+A left-handed batsman and wicket-keeper, he has played for the United States national cricket team since 2005, including seven List A matches.

 Biography

 Born in Guyana in 1982, Gowkaran Roopnarine first played for the US in the 2005 ICC Trophy.
 After playing in a warm-up match against Namibia, he played four matches in the tournament proper, scoring 98 in the ninth place play-off against Oman, his highest List A score.

 He played in the following years ICC Americas Championship in Ontario, and most recently represented his country in Division Five of the World Cricket League in Jersey.